jetaggart/stream-encrypted-chat/README.md

 client.setUser(response.user, response.token);
 ```

-This initializes the `StreamChat` instance from the `stream-chat-react` library
+This initializes the `StreamChat` object from the `Stream Chat React` library
-and authenticates the frontend app to a user using the token generated in the
+and authenticates a user using the token generated in the backend.
-backend.

 ## Step 3.
 User connects to Virgil
 Along side connecting to Stream we also connect to Virgil.
 Once again, using the
-credentials acquired in step `1.` we ask the backend to generate us a Virgil
+credentials acquired in `Step 1.` we ask the backend to generate us a Virgil
 auth token.
 Using this token we initialize the `EThree` instance from Virgil's
 `e3kit` library: